NKI-CCB/bcm3/README.md

 - [Boost C++ libraries](https://www.boost.org/)
 - [NetCDF](https://www.unidata.ucar.edu/software/netcdf/)
 - [hdf5](https://www.hdfgroup.org/solutions/hdf5/)
-- [libsbml](https://synonym.caltech.edu/software/libsbml/) (It is possible to remove this dependency if you don't need it, by disabling the modules 'sbml', 'cellpop' and 'fISA')
+- [libsbml](https://synonym.caltech.edu/software/libsbml/) (You can remove this dependency by disabling the modules 'sbml', 'cellpop' and 'fISA')
 - ([Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page) and [SUNDIALS](https://computing.llnl.gov/projects/sundials) are used, but versions of these libraries are included as part of BCM3 and do not need to be installed separately)

-On Linux, these dependencies can be installed through the package manager; you will need the -dev packages (e.g. libboost-dev).
+On Linux, these dependencies can be installed through the package manager; you will need the -dev packages for the C++ library (libboost-dev, libsbml-dev, libnetcdf-dev, libhdf5-dev).
 On Windows, pre-compiled versions may work, or you may need to build the dependencies from source.
+On Mac, it may be possible to install the dependencies with Homebrew.

 For using the R interface and plotting functions, the following R packages are needed:
 - XML, hdf5r, extraDistr, crch, pracma

 #### Installation steps
 1) Copy "external_dependency_locations_template.txt" to "external_dependency_locations.txt", and modify the paths as necessary.
-(I find this easier to work with than cmake variables)
+(I find this easier to work with than using cmake variables or cmake's FindPackage functionality.
+If you used Homebrew to install the dependencies on Mac, you may also need to add the relevant locations to your LIBRARY_PATH.)
 2) Create an environment variable BCM3_ROOT that points to the root folder of BCM3
 3) Create a folder "build"
 4) Run `cmake ..` within the build folder (from command line or with the CMake GUI)
-5) Build the generated makefile/project file (with `make` on Linux, or by building the solution in Visual Studio.
+5) Build the generated makefile/project file (with `make` on Linux/Mac, or by building the solution in Visual Studio.
 In Visual Studio, be sure to use the Release build for production runs.)

 ## Using BCM3